The Walker Sisters Cabin Trail Is A Terrific Family-Friendly Hike In The Smokies

 How To Get To The Walker Sisters Cabin

-The shortest way to reach the Walker Sisters Cabin is to drive up Little Greenbrier Road (closed in winter) and park at the Little Greenbrier Schoolhouse parking area.
+The shortest way to reach the Walker Sisters Cabin is to drive up Little Greenbrier Road, a gravel road off Wears Cove Gap Road, and park at the Little Greenbrier Schoolhouse parking area.

-From there, you’ll walk about a mile on the Little Brier Gap Trail which is located in front of the schoolhouse.
+From the parking area, you’ll walk an easy mile on the Little Brier Gap Trail which is located in front of the schoolhouse to reach the Walker Sisters Cabin.

 For a longer hike to the Walker Sisters Cabin, you can park at the Metcalf Bottoms Picnic Area.
 See this option below.